dgroomes/vanilla-kafka/streams/README.md

    *  Read [`commands.sh`](#commandssh) and then execute the following command:
    * `startKafka`
 1. Create the topics
-   * Open a new terminal and create the input and output Kafka topics with the following command:
+   * Open a new terminal and create the input and output Kafka topics with the following command to start the Kafka broker:
    * `createTopics`
 1. Build and run the program:
    * `build && run`